 Full pay postgraduate scholarships for Aboriginal and Torres Strait Islander Australian public servants.

-We offer 1-3 year postgraduate scholarships to high performing Aboriginal and Torres Strait Islander Australian Public Service employees from APS 4 to Senior Executive Service Band 1.
-Our scholarships develop research, analytical and leadership skills, and support scholars to study topics of national significance and strategic importance to the Australian Public Service at either ANU or Charles Darwin University (CDU).
+We offer one-to-three year postgraduate scholarships to high performing Aboriginal and Torres Strait Islander Australian Public Service (APS) employees from APS 4 to Senior Executive Service Band 1.
+Scholarships enable the development of research, analytical and leadership skills, and support scholars to study topics of national significance and strategic importance to the APS at either The Australian National University (ANU) or Charles Darwin University (CDU).

-Our scholars and alumni build connections between academia and the Australian Public Service, and drive the development of evidence-based public policy.
+Scholars and alumni build connections between academia and the APS, and drive the development of evidence-based public policy.

 Winged Harvest by Fiona Foley